astrapi69/menu-action/README.md

 ## Semantic Versioning

-The versions of menu-actions are maintained with the Semantic Versioning guidelines.
+The versions of menu-action are maintained with the Semantic Versioning guidelines.

 Release version numbers will be incremented in the following format: